MidHunterX/Expression/README.md

 ...
 ```

-Now you can easily swap out wallpapers into different times whenever you want.
-No need to tinker around with their names.
+Now you can freely move wallpapers between hours without worrying about filenames.

-### Timetable Notification
+### 📌 Timetable Notification

 I'd like to get notified if its sleep time or its time for lunch via wallpaper.
 A truly non-intrusive way of communication 😌.
 Since I work in a transparent terminal most of the time, the change is quite noticeable too.
 To do this: